Gavinkim/elkboot/README.md

-spring boot sample for elasticsearch and spring data jpa , logstash how to insert to elasticsearch and database how to search from elasticsearch and database send to logstash using logback
+spring boot sample for elasticsearch and spring data jpa , logstash how to insert to elasticsearch and database how to search from elasticsearch and database log send to logstash using logback-encoder
 </pre>

 ## download elasticsearch